paper-trail-gem/paper_trail/CONTRIBUTING.md

 Testing is a little awkward because the test suite:

 1. Supports three major versions of rails: 3, 4, 5
-1. Sontains a rails app with three databases (test, foo, and bar)
+1. Contains a "dummy" rails app with three databases (test, foo, and bar)
 1. Supports three different RDBMS': sqlite, mysql, and postgres

 Test against rails 3: